-How to void wedding planning stress
+How to avoid wedding planning stress.

 This will probably be a short one but I hope a helpful one.

 During the conversations and meetings, I have with couples planning their weddings I hear lots of variations on “wedding helpers‘” stressing them out.

 Everybody wants to help, everybody has an opinion about YOUR wedding day and it is easy to feel like you are losing control, become tempted to call the whole thing off or just run off to Gretna Green and get it over and done with.

 We all want the memories of our wedding day to be of the best day of our lives and not nearly losing your best friend or your sanity.